kbris-ca/kbris-ca/README.md

-- 👋 Hi, I’m @kbris-ca
+- 👋 Hi, I’m @kebris-c
 - 👀 I’m interested in learning all about IT
-- 🌱 I’m currently learning cybersecurity and Python and C programming languagues
+- 🌱 I’m currently learning cybersecurity, Python and C programming languagues

 <!---
-kbris-ca/kbris-ca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+kebris-c/kebris-c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->